 Prescription-strength treatments for GERD include:

 - Prescription-strength H-2-receptor blockers.
-These include prescription-strength famotidine (Pepcid), nizatidine and ranitidine (Zantac).
+These include prescription-strength famotidine (Pepcid) and nizatidine.
 These medications are generally well-tolerated but long-term use may be associated with a slight increase in risk of vitamin B-12 deficiency and bone fractures.

 - Prescription-strength proton pump inhibitors.
 These include esomeprazole (Nexium), lansoprazole (Prevacid), omeprazole (Prilosec, Zegerid), pantoprazole (Protonix), rabeprazole (Aciphex) and dexlansoprazole (Dexilant).
 Although generally well-tolerated, these medications might cause diarrhea, headache, nausea and vitamin B-12 deficiency.
 Chronic use might increase the risk of hip fracture.